JelteF/derive_more/impl/doc/mul.md

 > **NOTE**: `Div`, `Rem`, `Shr` and `Shl` derives are fully equivalent
 >           to the `Mul` derive described below.

+In contrast with deriving `Add`, there are two ways to derive `Mul`: scalar and structural.

+## Scalar implementation

-Deriving `Mul` is quite different from deriving `Add`.
+By default, deriving `Mul` is quite different from deriving `Add`.
 It is not used to multiply two structs together.
 Instead, it will normally multiply a struct, which can have multiple fields, with a single primitive type (e.g. a `u64`).
 A new struct is then created with all the fields from the previous struct multiplied by this other value.

 A simple way of explaining the reasoning behind this difference between `Add` and `Mul` deriving, is looking at arithmetic on meters.
 One meter can be added to one meter, to get two meters.
 Also, one meter times two would be two meters, but one meter times one meter would be one square meter.
 As this second case clearly requires more knowledge about the meaning of the type in question deriving for this is not implemented.

-NOTE: In case you don't want this behaviour you can add `#[mul(forward)]` in addition to `#[derive(Mul)]`.
-This will instead generate a `Mul` implementation with the same semantics as `Add`.

-## Scalar implementation

 ### Structs